Work is the law of life, and to reject it as boredom is to submit to it as torment.

 To be common is to despise your crappy job.
 This is why you see those overly-competitive 30-somethings playing softball at the park.
 You need to get emotionally invested in an adult sports team when you hate 40 hours of your week.

 In fact, “crappy job” is redundant.
 By definition, a job trades your time for money, and since your life is just a collection of time, you’re trading your life for money.
 How much is your life worth?
 Your answer arrives every two weeks on your deposit statement.

 Though lucrative jobs are crappy, too.
 You may be making 500 grand at your finance job, but it’s still a job, and you’re still an employee.
 This is why you see those hordes of hoary cyclists racing around bike paths in their tortured spandex shorts.
 When you’re on the Larry King side of 50 and you still have three bosses, you need to assuage your rage with 1500 dollar Mag wheels.
-Then use your sales training to convince yourself expensive bike equipment matters in your bike parade of swollen prostates.
+Then use your sales training to convince yourself expensive equipment matters in your parade of swollen prostates.